 is considered a non-U.S. national for the purposes of exports controls regulations.
 Also, employees of non-U.S. entities (including U.S. persons) are treated as non-U.S. nationals no matter where located.

-I have a non- U.S. national visiting my lab; do I need an export license?
+If a non-U.S. person visits my lab, do I need to obtain an export license?

 Perhaps, this will depend on many factors.
 Generally-speaking having a non-U.S. national visiting or working in your lab does not alone necessitate the need for an export license.
 There would need to be an actual release of export-controlled technology or software to the non-U.S. national (i.e. a deemed export).